WildCodeSchool/purple-php-2109-project3-skillswap/README.md

 2. Run `composer install`
 3. Run `yarn install`
 4. Run `yarn encore dev` to build assets
+5. Check that the upload/avatars folder is in the public directory.
+If not, create this folder to store the photos of registered users.
-5. Create an environment variable `MAILER_FROM_ADDRESS` with the address of the site administrator in the `.env` file.
+6. Create an environment variable `MAILER_FROM_ADDRESS` with the address of the site administrator in the `.env` file.
-6. Change the environment variable `DATABASE_URL` in the `.env` file.
+7. Change the environment variable `DATABASE_URL` in the `.env` file.
-7. Run the command `symfony console d:m:m`
+8. Run the command `symfony console d:m:m`
-8. Run the command `symfony console d:f:l`
+9. Run the command `symfony console d:f:l`

 ### Working